Mask-of-the-Fractal-Abyss/My-Projects/index.md

 This is another precursor project.
 The next stage of the project will be a Cellular-Automata-inspired version, where almost every aspect of the gameplay is determined by a procedurally generated Cellular Automata ruleset.
 This is still a precursor of a precursor.
 The end goal is a non-game project that I am particularly passionate about, and I look forward to seeing a polished product.

 ---
-#### Chess Dynasties, Digital Board Game = Co-Developer:
-###### JUNE 2018 - PRESENT
-This game has an interesting relationship with Super Fortress, in that I met some people online who were already discussing working on a digital version of a very similar game.
-My version of the game has since diverged, and is much different, but I am still very much invested in this project.
-For this project I have learned some C# for Unity, and continue to expand on my skills in that language.

----
 #### Super Fortress, Board Game = Developer:
 ###### JUNE 2016 - DECEMBER 2018
 I was inspired to create this chess-like game by one of my friends at Beam Camp.
 It has since branched into many iterations but I have finally reached a version I am happy with.
 While working on this project, I learned how to use Excel spreadsheets, CSV, and some HTML and CSS.
 I also eventually used Python to automatically split a larger pdf of all the cards into a bunch of individual images.
 I also got to flex some of my creative writing muscles for this project, as each character has their own little unique backstory and fits into the world I built for the game.